 Troubleshooting Metrics Collection

-Learn what to check if the NGINX Amplify Agent isn’t reporting metrics.
+Learn what to check if NGINX Amplify Agent isn’t reporting metrics.

-After you install and start the agent, it should start reporting right away, pushing aggregated data to the Amplify backend at regular 1 minute intervals.
+After you install and start NGINX Amplify Agent, it should start reporting right away, pushing aggregated data to the Amplify backend at regular 1 minute intervals.
 It’ll take about a minute for a new system to appear in the Amplify web interface.

 If you don’t see the new system or NGINX instance in the web interface, or (some) metrics aren’t being collected, please review the following: